 Interest Coverage Ratio

 Interest coverage ratio is a measure of a company’s ability to pay interest.
 It equals operating cash flows before interest and taxes divided by total interest payments.
-A higher ratio is better because it indicates availability of enough operating cash flows to meet the interest payment obligations.

 Interest coverage ratio is a cash flow ratio.
 Both its numerator and denominator are obtained from statement of cash flows.

 Interest coverage ratio can be calculated based on figures available in the cash flows from operating activities section of the statement of cash flows using the following formula: